rikardoroa/AWS_LAKEFORMATION_PIPELINE/README.md

 aws sts get-caller-identity
 ```

-**Important:** The returned user/role ARN must be saved as a GitHub repository secret named AWS_ROOT_ROLE.
+**Important:** The returned user/role ARN must be saved as a GitHub repository secret named **_AWS_ROOT_ROLE_**.
 This ARN will execute the entire Terraform workflow and is required for Lake Formation admin permissions configuration.
 Without this secret properly configured, the pipeline will fail during deploymen

 ---